COVID-19 Scams Continue

 As businesses start reopening and people begin returning to work throughout the country, the initial thought was that COVID-19 scams would cease.
 Unfortunately, that isn’t the case.
 If anything, they are continuing.
 Some might even say they are growing as people begin to return to the office and life begins to take on the appearance of a new normal.
 Scammers are viewing this as an opportunity to use COVID-19 for their own purposes.

-Here are some of the scams that are going around at the moment that we want to point out to our members.
+Here are some of the scams that are going around at the moment.

 COVID-19 Contact Tracing Scams